 Before you can even begin writing a proposal, you have to know what resources are available to you.
-San Diego State University has several internal funding opportunities, as well as access to databases full of local, national, and international opportunities.
+San Diego State University has several internal funding opportunities, and the SDSU Research Foundation provides access to databases full of local, national, and international opportunities.
 We also offer training on how to find funding.

 General Funding Opportunities and Advice

 Funding in the time of COVID-19

 We are actively working to build new collaborative teams.
 This resource features topics that we are presently building teams around, and/or seeking additional on-campus expertise to respond to these topics, which have been highlighted to us by potential sponsors.

 - Large-scale impacts of distance learning on educational equity and justice.
 Related to digital syllabi, faculty/lecturer training and capacity and roughly defined by the goals of the NSF INCLUDES program.

 - Tijuana River Estuary health and pivoting from fundamentally required field work to lab or computational approaches that allow progress to be made while field work is suspended.
 May be COVID or DOD operations related.

 - Wildfire in the time of COVID.
 Safety and resilience related to power grids.
 Remote monitoring, modeling, response.

 - Disproportionate professional impact of shelter-at-home on faculty with care-giving responsibilities.
 Restart research funds.
 Graduate fellowships.
 Supplements.

 - Telemedicine.
 Equipment, monitoring and practices, especially for rural areas.